apollux/dashy/Readme.md

 placed at `~/.config/Dashy/config.json` On Windows the this should be placed at `%APPDATA%/Dashy/config.json`.

+The controls window can remain hidden on startup by setting `"hideControlsOnStart": true`.

 The URLs to load can be configured in a couple of different ways.

 ### List of URLs to spread evenly over the available monitors